eshinhw/coursera-investment-management-ml-python/README.md

 # PyQuant

-A collection of Jupyter Notebooks in Investment Management with Python and Machine Learning Specialization from Coursera.
+Investment Management with Python and Machine Learning Specialization from Coursera.

 1. [Introduction to Portfolio Construction and Analysis with Python](01_portfolio_construction_and_analysis/README.md)